Our identity is non-negotiable and our culture is not for sale

 Caribou are the foundation of our songs, stories and dances, and the basis of our identity and spirituality, culture and way of life.
 Our identity is non-negotiable and our culture is not for sale.

 More than 300 companies recently spoke out against the drilling plans.
 The six largest banks in America have announced they will not finance development projects there, as have the five largest banks in Canada.
-International insurance companies, including AXA and Swiss Re, have vowed to not insure such projects.
+Seventeen international insurance companies, including AXA and Swiss Re, have vowed to not insure such projects.

 On the same day Swiss Re sent its letter, Liberty Mutual announced that “As part of its ongoing commitment to environmental, social, and governance progress, Liberty Mutual Insurance today announced that it has become a signatory of the United Nations-supported Principles for Responsible Investment.”